 Statkraft’s full report contains interesting insights into a changing energy landscape, including a comparative cost analysis between the 1.5°c and 2°c pathways.

-We’re passionate about helping our customers become more energy efficient and save money and carbon on the way.
+We’re passionate about helping our customers become more energy efficient, which can help to save money along the way.
 So, here are our top five tips to lower your energy usage, reduce your electricity bill and become more environmentally conscious.

 1. Get smart with your smart meter